 Revd Gary Cregeen,

-Rector of Ashburnham with Penhurst & Rural Officer for East Sussex
+& Rural Officer for East Sussex

 Agmerhurst Granary, Kitchenham Rd, Ashburnham, Battle, TN33 9NA